wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 #### What people have said about *Cock and Bull*
 >*A battering ram against the political establishment… For all its fury and exhaustion, it's also cathartic… A blistering, beautiful act.*<br><a href="http://www.whatsonstage.com/edinburgh-theatre/reviews/cock-and-bull-forest-fringe-festival-nic-green_41533.html" target="_blank">★★★★ Matt Trueman, What's On Stage</a>

+#### Artist Workshop: Sat 18 Mar, 10am-4pm
+***Voice, Pattern + Meaning***
+A practical workshop in The Studio at Royal Exchange Theatre — open to artists working across performance interested in experimenting with (speaking) voice, rhythm, deconstruction and vocal patterning + composition.
+Nic Green will share some processes connected with *Cock and Bull*, including influences and inspirations, techniques, exercises and ideas behind the work.
+Participants will apply these in their own way to create original performance experiments.

+**How to book**
+First: you must be a member of Open Exchange — membership is free and you can <a href="http://www.surveymonkey.co.uk/r/Open_Exchange" target="_blank">apply to join online</a>.
+Then: register for the free artist workshop by emailing Davinia Jokhi at RET: <emailto:davinia.jokhi@royalexchange.co.uk>.
+If you go: please wear comfortable clothing and bring water; should you have any specific or additional needs, please let Davinia know in advance so RET can be sure to accommodate these with awareness and sensitivity.

 #### Credits
 Created by Nic Green with Laura Bradshaw, Rosana Cade + Simone Kenyon.